-2.2.1 Material Standards Where AS/N7S 1170 calls for the use of an
+2.2.1 Material Standards Where

 AS/NZS 1170 calls for the use of appropriate material Standards, only those material Standards referenced in this Verification Method B1/VM1 are included.
 Use of other Standards with AS/NZS 1170 must be treated as an alternative means of verification.